 You can change who is able to view your stories under settings.

-You can view stories by tapping the three-line icon on the camera screen.
+You can view stories by tapping the story icon on the Camera screen.

 You will then see a Stories screen, with a list of your contacts and maybe even recents if you have unread stories.
 Once you view all the stories under recents, the recents category will disappear.
 You can still find read stories however by scrolling to the bottom of your contact list on this screen.